Thank you for your interest in volunteering for the Transit Museum Society!

 – Previous experience in driving electric trolley buses

 Operators will be given orientations on each bus to allow for familiarization with the fleet.
-Operators who have never driven a trolley bus will receive training on the unique operation of these vehicles.
+Operators who have never driven a vehicle with an unsynchronized manual transmission or a trolley bus will receive training on the unique operation of these vehicles.
 Please note that the Society will keep a copy of your driver’s license and abstract on file.

 Prospective bus mechanics must possess: